 Late work: If you get behind in your work, it is extremely difficult to get caught up.
-Make things easier on yourself: Please work ahead as much as possible and do not get into the habit of completing work at the last minute.
+Make things easier on yourself: work ahead as much as possible and do not get into the habit of completing work at the last minute.

-Late Pass Policy: Because life often gets in the way and emergencies do happen, everyone is granted THREE no-questions-asked late work passes.
-These can be used for any assignment except for those noted on the Comp I syllabus and will grant you an extension of three calendar days to submit the assignment.
+Because life often gets in the way and emergencies do happen, everyone is granted three no-questions-asked late work passes.
+These can be used for any assignment EXCEPT those noted above and will grant you an extension of three calendar days to submit the assignment.
 To use a late pass, you must notify me via email before the assignment is due (include "Late Pass" in the subject line of the email).
 Do not say why you are asking for the late pass.
 It does not matter.
-Your request will be approved as long as you have not already used a late pass; therefore, you do not need to wait for a reply, as all requests will be approved.
-Submit the assignment in Moodle within three calendar days of the due date.
-Save your late passes and use them wisely, because I cannot accept late assignments after you have used your late passes or if you have neglected to request one.
+Your request will be approved as long as you have late passes remaining; therefore, you do not need to wait for a reply, as all requests will be approved.
+Submit the assignment in Moodle/ TCOnline within three calendar days of the due date.
+Only one late pass may be used per assignment.
+Save your late passes and use them wisely, because I cannot accept late assignments after you have used all of your late passes or if you have neglected to request one.